STROKES AND ARTERIOSCLEROSIS

 imbalances.

-NUTRITIONAL BALANCING AND STROKES
+DEVELOPMENT AND STROKES

 A

-and help with rehabilitation as well.
+with rehabilitation as well.
+It

-It helps speed the removal of cadmium, reduce inflammation and diabetic
+helps speed the removal of cadmium, reduce inflammation and diabetic

-tendencies, improve calcium and fat metabolism, and halt excessive protein
+tendencies, improve calcium and fat metabolism, and halt excessive protein catabolism

-catabolism and other contributors to arterial disease.
+and other contributors to arterial disease.

 OXYGEN THERAPIES FOR STROKES